airtai/faststream/docs/docs/en/getting-started/subscription/index.md

     If you want to use Message Broker specific features, please visit corresponding broker documentation section.
     In the **Tutorial** section the general features are described.

+Also, synchronous functions are supported as well:

+{!> includes/getting_started/subscription/index/sync.md !}

 ## Message body serialization

 Generally, **FastStream** uses your function type annotation to serialize incoming message body by [**Pydantic**](https://docs.pydantic.dev){.external-link target="_blank"}.
 It is pretty close to how [**FastAPI**](https://fastapi.tiangolo.com){.external-link target="_blank"} works (if you are familiar with it).